top of page

 Best place to dive in Thailand for leopard sharks

-In the Andaman Sea off Thailand's western coast are the islands of Koh Phi Phi, made famous by the 2000 film "The Beach.”
-It has long been a magnet for backpackers and adventure-seekers, drawn to its pristine white-sand beaches and crystal-clear turquoise waters.
-While the main island of Koh Phi Phi Don has developed a reputation as a lively party destination, there are plenty of places to enjoy a quieter experience.
+In the Andaman Sea (off Thailand's west coast) are the islands of Koh Phi Phi, made famous by the 2000 film "The Beach.”
+The archipelago has long been a magnet for backpackers and adventure-seekers, drawn to its white-sand beaches and crystal-clear turquoise waters.

 Eco-friendly dive resorts in Koh Phi Phi